EduardoRenz/Crew-Agents-Fiis-Analyzer/Readme.md

 A tool to help analyze mutual fii fund reports.
 AI agents will download management reports from mutual funds and answer questions about them.

+## Requirements

+You shuld add a .env file with OPENAI_API_KEY before use it.

 ## How to use

 1. Install the dependencies with `pip install -r requirements.txt`